-4. If your wedding is in June or later, we recommend waiting until mid-April to understand how the situation evolves and reassessing then.
+4. If your wedding is in mid-July or later, we recommend waiting until mid-May to understand how the situation evolves and reassessing then.
 If you still feel strongly about postponing, the same advice applies: if possible have your new date set before communicating with guests.

 We know this is a stressful moment and it can be difficult to keep emotions at bay.
 The people surrounding you – your fiancé(e), your wedding party, your family and your key wedding vendors – are here to support you and guide you, and can’t wait to be part of your wedding, whenever it may be.

 If you’re in the beginning stages of research for your wedding, you may be wondering what wedding planning services you need.
 Here at Fête in France we break out our services into two categories: Full Planning services and Partial Planning services.

 Full Planning services